BOARD CHARTER

 Board Structure

-(1) Appointment of Directors to fill in casual vacancy and recommendation to shareholders
+(1) Appointment of Directors to fill in casual vacancy and recommendation to shareholders on the appointment and removal of Directors;

 (2) Appointment and removal of Company Secretary; and